Searates' Asia Shipping Guide: A must read for importers and exporters

 IMPLICATIONS OF IMPORTING FROM CHINA UNDER CIP

-CIP has become a very popular incoterm for those undertaking initial imports from China as it states that importers only take control of the cargo at the destination, seemingly placing very little onus on the importer.
+CIP has become a very popular incoterm for those undertaking initial imports from China.
+It states that importers only take control of the cargo at the destination, which seems to place very little onus on the importer.

 But there is a hidden condition to the incoterm which has unfortunately resulted in delays and heavy costs for importers.
-The condition is that, prior to handover, destination agents may request payment of destination fees by the importer.
+Prior to handover, destination agents may request payment of destination fees by the importer.
 There are many instances where unscrupulous agents take this opportunity to inflate their fees and may refuse to hand over the cargo until payment is made.
-They are legally allowed to do this as they are listed in the bill of lading as the cargo consignee.

-As a result of this risk, SeaRates recommends that CIP should only be used in instances when dealing with a trusted agent, list the recipient as consignee, or use FCA incoterm.
+As a result of this risk, SeaRates recommends that CIP should only be used in instances when dealing with a trusted agent, where the recipient is listed as a consignee, or use FCA incoterm.

 STANDARD OCEAN FREIGHT DOCUMENTS